Johnny Majors, legendary college football player and coach, dead at 85

 “John Majors, 1935-2020.
 He led us to our greatest glory and changed Pitt forever.
 Thank you, Coach.
 Rest in peace,” the Pittsburgh Panthers tweeted.

 Majors was an All-American running back for the Tennessee Volunteers.
 He played for the school from 1953 to 1956.
-He lost the Heisman Trophy in 1956 to Notre Dame’s Paul Hornug.
+He lost the Heisman Trophy in 1956 to Notre Dame’s Paul Hornung.

-Many people believe Majors should have won the award because Hornug’s Notre Dame team was 2-8 at the time.
+Many people believe Majors should have won the award because Hornung’s Notre Dame team was 2-8 at the time.
 It’s the only time a Heisman has been awarded to a player of a team with a losing record.

 Majors finished his collegiate career with two SEC MVP awards as well as an All-American selection.